14 Top-Rated Things to Do in Abbotsford, BC

 Big things are happening in Abbotsford.
-In terms of population (141,397 and counting), it's the largest city in the province of British Columbia that isn't in the Metro Vancouver region.
-In terms of area, it's physically the largest city in the province.
-If you're ready to go big in Abbotsford, we've got things for you to do in this growing city.
+In terms of population, it's the largest city in the province of British Columbia that isn't in the Metro Vancouver region and it's physically the largest city in the province.
+If you're ready to go big in Abbotsford, we've got a list of things to do in this growing city.

 Keep reading — we've got all the info in our list on the top attractions and things to do in Abbotsford.